-To celebrate World Children’s Day, November 20, with UNICEF and allies in 100+ countries will collaborate to bring more emotional intelligence awareness and resources to children and the adults who support them… and you are invited to be part of it!
+To celebrate World Children’s Day, November 20, with UNICEF, allies in 150+ countries are collaborating to bring more emotional intelligence awareness and resources to children and the adults who support them… and you are invited to be part of it!

-Sign up below, you’ll get a free kit with resources, games and decorations for your event.
+Sign up to the right, you’ll get a free kit with resources, games and decorations for your event.
 All you have to do is invite your friends and “pop!” it’s a festival.